sman11235/comprehensive_productivity_tracker/README.md

 http://localhost:8000/auth/test
 ```

-Use the test page actions:
+Useful actions on that page:

 * `Connect Plaid`
 * `Seed Plaid Sandbox Item`
 * `Run All Pollers`

-Recommended path:
+Recommended flow:

-1. Connect Plaid.
-2. If interactive Plaid Link is not practical, use `Seed Plaid Sandbox Item` instead.
+1. Connect Plaid, or use `Seed Plaid Sandbox Item` if you want a fast local sandbox path.
-3. Run `Run All Pollers`.
+2. Run `Run All Pollers`.

-`Run All Pollers` triggers:
+That triggers:

-* GitHub dev activity sync
+* GitHub dev activity polling
-* Plaid transactions sync
+* Plaid transaction polling

-The GitHub poller does not watch your local repository.
-It reads GitHub user activity and only publishes commits that appear inside GitHub `PushEvent` payloads, so a local commit must be pushed first.
-If `GITHUB_TOKEN` is unset, it only sees public events.
-GitHub also documents event-feed latency of about 30 seconds to 6 hours.

-The auth API also exposes direct endpoints for named pollers and Plaid auth flows, but the test page is the intended local workflow.
+Important GitHub constraint:

+* the GitHub poller reads GitHub user `PushEvent` data, not your local `.git` history
+* local commits do not appear until they are pushed to GitHub
+* without `GITHUB_TOKEN`, only public events are visible
+* GitHub event feeds can lag by roughly 30 seconds to 6 hours

 ### 2. Verify Kafka

-Open Kafka UI:
+Open:

 ```text
 http://localhost:8080